Skip to content

 He traveled to Mount Tiantai, also called Tendai in Japanese, when he was 28 for further studies about Buddhism.
 Mount Tendai is where the school of Buddhism was born.
 When he returned to Japan, he bought sixty volumes of Tendai-related texts.
 Eisai can be included among those who contributed to reforming the Buddhist religion.

-Plantation of green tea in Japan
+Plantation of Green Tea in Japan

 Firstly, the seeds were planted on Mount Sefuri.
 According to Eisai, Sefuri Mountain looked similar to Mount Tiantai, so he assumed it would be better to sow the seeds there.